 Treatment modalities may include:

-Herbal medicine is an integral part of Chinese medicine.
-The majority of the Chinese herbal medicine is from organic plant substances and certain minerals.
-Herbal formulae rarely elicit side effects, as they have been used safely for centuries across large populations.
+Herbal medicine is an integral part of Chinese Medicine.
+The majority of Chinese herbal medicine is sourced from organic plant substances and certain minerals.
+Herbal formulae rarely elicit side effects, and have been used safely for centuries across large populations.
 These formulations, when prescribed by a well-trained practitioner, can be used by adults, children, and the elderly.

-Acupuncture is a safe, gentle, effective treatment that works.
-It involves the insertion of fine needles in specific points along the body that either directly relate to or influence the disorder that your acupuncturist is seeking to balance.
+Acupuncture is a natural and gentle treatment that involves the insertion of fine needles in specific points along the body that either directly relate to or influence the disorder that your acupuncturist is seeking to balance.
 It also promotes general health and prevents or limits the progression of certain diseases.
 The combination of Chinese herbs and Acupuncture may be the preferred treatment protocol for certain ailments.

 This is a technique in which local suction is created on the skin to allow toxins and stagnant blood flow to rise to the surface.
 Clearing stagnations allow the tissues to heal and enable the proper function to be restored.
 Cupping powerfully addresses respiratory diseases such as asthma, the common cold, pneumonia and bronchitis, as well as being effective for skin complaints, gynaecological disorders and pain conditions.

 Also known as auricular therapy, it is based on the principles of Traditional Chinese Medicine and is regularly incorporated into an acupuncture treatment.
 Ear Acupuncture is widely used to effectively manage addictions, mood disturbances, obesity and pain.